 - 1 teaspoon vanilla extract

-Allow coconut macaroons to cool completely before dipping in chocolate (if desired).
+- Allow to cool completely on baking sheet before enjoying or dipping in chocolate (if using).